Penguin-Guru/WallpaperChanger/README.md

 2. A key/value delimiter, which may be either a colon, an equals symbol, or whitespace.
 3. A list of values, read from left to right, each separated by a comma, a semicolon, or whitespace.

+Wallpaper file paths must not contain semicolons.
+This is typically disallowed by operating systems anyway.

 ## How to use it:

 This will only work on (more or less) POSIX systems and will probably only work on linux.
 Those are because it currently uses unistd.h, magic.h, and _GNU_SOURCE.
 I have only tested it with Xorg but it might work with Wayland.